HelmchenLabSoftware/td_dendrites/README.md

 ### Installation

+These are instructions to setup a functioning conda environment.
 If conda is not installed yet, do so following these [instructions](https://conda.io/projects/conda/en/latest/user-guide/install/linux.html) (linux recommended).
 Then make sure conda is up-to-date.
 ```
 conda update conda --all
 ```